Harish0596/ticket-bot/data/nlu/agent.age.md

 - i wanna know your age
 - how long have you been live?
 - what is your age as of today?
+- How old did you turn?
+- How old are you now?
+- what is your age?
+- How old will you be turning?
+- how old r u?
+- From how long you have been here?
+- You look aged